-Based on the econometric evidence reviewed above, OLO anticipates that Bill 15-23 likely would have an overall positive economic impact on residents in terms of the indicators prioritized by the Council.
+Based on the econometric evidence reviewed above, OLO anticipates that Bill 16-23 likely would have an overall positive economic impact on residents in terms of the indicators prioritized by the Council.

 Tenants of Regulated Units: The primary residents affected by the change in law would be tenants of rental units that would become regulated under policy change.
-By prohibiting annual rent increases more than the sum of local annual CPI-U plus 8 percent for certain rental units, the Bill would decrease rents for residents who otherwise would experience rent increases above this threshold in the absence of the change in law.
-Holding all else equal, lower rents would reduce nondiscretionary expenses, thereby increasing net household income for affected residents.
-Given the long-standing affordability crisis in rental housing in the County, lower rents would be particularly beneficial to cost-burdened and lower-income tenants.3
+By prohibiting annual rent increases either above 3 percent or, if lower, the rental component of the CPI for certain rental units, the Bill would decrease rents for residents who otherwise would experience rent increases above this threshold in the absence of the change in law.
+Holding all else equal, lower rents would significantly reduce nondiscretionary expenses, thereby increasing net household income for affected residents.
+Given the long-standing affordability crisis in rental housing in the County, lower rents would be particularly beneficial to cost-burdened and lower-income tenants.7

 It is worth noting that the economics literature indicates rent regulations reduce tenant mobility, which could offset a portion of rent savings for certain tenants who otherwise would decrease commuting expenses, attain higher pay employment in other labor markets, or build home equity by renting elsewhere or purchasing a home.
-Given the scope of rent increase allowance (sum of local annual CPI-U plus 8 percent) that would be permitted under the rent stabilization policy, OLO does not expect it to significantly discourage tenant mobility in ways that would offset rent savings over the long-term.
+Given the limited scope of allowable rent increases (no more than 3 percent or, if lower, the rental component of the CPI for certain rental units) that would be permitted under the rent stabilization policy, OLO expects it would discourage tenant mobility in ways that could offset rent savings over the long-term for certain tenants.

-In addition, OLO expects the Bill to prevent certain existing tenants who otherwise would be unable to afford rent hikes above the sum of local annual CPI-U plus 8 percent from being displaced through eviction, non-renewal, or some other means.
-In these cases, the change in law may prevent tenants from incurring the various economic costs associated with housing instability-job loss, lost income, work disruptions, moving costs, legal fees, loss of possessions, etc.4 However, because the rent stabilization policy would lack vacancy controls, some landlords may remove certain tenants to bring in
+In addition, OLO expects the Bill to prevent certain existing tenants who otherwise would be unable to afford rent hikes above 3 percent or, if lower, the rental component of the CPI for certain rental units from being displaced through eviction, non-renewal, or some other means.
+In these cases, the change in law may prevent tenants from incurring the various economic costs associated with housing instability-job loss, lost income, work disruptions, moving costs, legal fees, loss of possessions, etc.8 Importantly, because the rent stabilization policy would limit rent increases for vacant units, some landlords would be prohibited from removing certain tenants to bring in new tenants subject to higher market rate rents who would otherwise do so in the absence of a vacancy control.